godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 The Godot editor essentially is a **scene editor**.
 It has plenty of tools for editing 2D and 3D scenes, as well as user interfaces.
-A Godot project can contain as many of these scenes as you need.
+A Godot project can contain as many of these scenes as your computer can handle.
 The engine only requires one as your application's **main scene**.
 This is the scene Godot will first load when you or a player runs the game.